desktopui/silver-bullet/README.md

 Instead of an ToDo list, we are going to implement a minimal chat example that contains:

-- Http requests
+- HTTP requests
 - Websockets
 - Animation
-- Basic layout
+- Responsive layout
-- A piece of code that uses platform API that browsers don't have (yet)
+- A piece of code that uses platform-specific API that browsers don't have (yet) and or OS integration.
 - Theme support and/or the dark theme in Mojavi
-- Any sort of OS integration (showing if you're using ide in status - thus scanning the currently running process)
 - Accessiblity
 - i18n
-- Sort of Advanced UI: inversible scroll and/or virtualized list
+- Sort of Advanced UI: inversible scroll and/or a virtualized list
 - Basic tests

 It's not that kind of test "let's measure some metrics, get scores and choose the best", like you read when choosing a TV.
 It's merely an attempt